nurkiewicz/async-retry/README.md

 #### Exponentially growing intervals between retries

 It's probably an active research subject, but in general you may wish to expand retry delay over time, assuming that if the user task fails several times we should try less frequently.
-For example let's say we start with 100ms delay until first retry attempt is made but if that one fails as well, we should wait 200ms.
-And 400ms.
-And 800ms.
+For example let's say we start with 100ms delay until first retry attempt is made but if that one fails as well, we should wait two times more (200ms).
+And later 400ms, 800ms...
 You get the idea:

     executor.withExponentialBackoff(100, 2)